Penstemon whippleanus

-Penstemon whippleanus, commonly known as dusky penstemon, dusky beardtongue, Whipple's penstemon, or Whipple's beardtongue, is a summer blooming perennial flower in the large Penstemon genus.
+Penstemon whippleanus, commonly known as dusky penstemon or Whipple's penstemon, is a summer blooming perennial flower in the large Penstemon genus.
 It is a widespread plant within the hemiboreal forests of the Rocky Mountains in North America.
 It is noted for the large deep purple-red flowers and a preference for high mountain elevations.

 Description

-This species is distinctive in its range and mountain habitat for the size and color of its flowers and the height of its flowering stems, usually 20–65 cm.
-Though it has been recorded as growing up to 100 cm in height in unusually favorable conditions.
+Dusky penstemon is easily recognizable because it is the only species with its combination of large flower size, striking dark or pale flower, and the height of its flowering stems.
+They are usually 20 to 65 centimeters tall, but on occasion may be as short as 8 cm or as tall as 1 meter.

 Like most members of its genus, Penstemon whippleanus is an evergreen perennial plant.
-They have both leaves at the base of the plant (basal leaves) and in pairs on opposite sides of their flowering stems.
+They have both basal leaves, leaves attached to the base of the plant, and in pairs on opposite sides of their flowering stems.
 The basal leaves grow on short stems, are smooth without hairs, but not leathery.
 Each basal leaf is about 40–90 mm long and 10–30 mm wide with a generally blade ovate to lanceolate shape.
 The leaves on the flowering stems are generally narrower and shorter, 25–60 mm in length and 3–15 mm, with a blade lanceolate to oblanceolate shape.

 The flowering stem are tall and generally straight with multiple flowers clustered at nodes just above each pair of leaves.
 The flowering stem grow indeterminately and are smooth (glabrous) below and glandular and hairy above.
 Each flower cluster has two groupings (a cyme) with 2-4 flowers, 4-8 in total.
 The bracts near attachment point are lanceolate.

 The flowers are large, usually 20–27 mm in length and occasionally up to 30 mm in length with a width of 8–10 mm at the mouth.
 The flowers are most often a gothic black purple, but also can be violet, blue, and creamy white.
 The white form of the flower is mostly found in the mountains in the Great Basin and on Colorado's Grand Mesa and does not have an intermediate form with darker specimens.
 The flowers have fine lines inside the mouth of the flower that serve as nectar guides, white or lavender colored in dark forms of the flower and purple in light colored forms.
 The lower lip of the flower tube also has noticeable long white hairs.

 The seed capsules are rounded with four lobes and stretching upwards to a sharp tip at the top of each lobe.
 Split open each capsule holds numerous seeds.
 The seeds require a 6 to 12 week cold stratification for good germination.